haipinglu/ScalableML/Lab 8 - Scalable generalized linear models.md

 1. Linear Regression using $\ell_1$ regularisation and optimisation OWL-QN.
 2. Linear Regression using elasticNet regularisation and optimisation OWL-QN.
-3. Linear Regression using $\ell_2$ regularisation and optimisation L-BGFS.
+3. Linear Regression using $\ell_2$ regularisation and optimisation L-BFGS.
 4. Linear Regression using $\ell_2$ regularisation and optimisation IRLS.

 ## 3. Additional exercise (optional)